About Me

 Screenshot from final game build.
 View on GitHub.

-- Overview: In a software engineering course (CIS 350), I collaborated with a team to develop a 2D role-playing game featuring procedurally generated content.
+- Overview: In a software engineering course (CIS 350), I collaborated with a team of students to develop a 2D role-playing game featuring procedurally generated content.
 Our goal was to enhance replayability and player engagement by ensuring unique gameplay experiences with each session.

 - Key Activities: